jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792470&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>I&rsquo;m going to travel around Newfoundland and organize Aboriginal people because we&rsquo;ve been denied, we&rsquo;ve been lied to, we&rsquo;ve been discriminated against.
+<blockquote>&ldquo;I&rsquo;m going to travel around Newfoundland and organize Aboriginal people because we&rsquo;ve been denied, we&rsquo;ve been lied to, we&rsquo;ve been discriminated against.
 It&rsquo;s just been racism that we grew up with and I&rsquo;m not going to tolerate it anymore.
-I&rsquo;m going to challenge the bureaucracy.</blockquote>
+I&rsquo;m going to challenge the bureaucracy.&rdquo;</blockquote>

 Challenging the government meant that the Mi'kmaq in Newfoundland had to gain legal status in order to advocate for themselves.
 Gaining the recognition of the federal government, however, meant that they had to prove their identity, which in turn meant that a lot of Calvin's work as a new chief was consumed in research.
 "In order to legitimize our existence, we had to find historical documentation to substantiate our existence."